-"Administrative Tribunal" is term that can describe a wide variety of boards, commissions, regulatory bodies or individuals exercising power or authority pursuant to some governmental mandate.
+"Administrative Tribunal" is a term that can describe a wide variety of boards, commissions, regulatory bodies or individuals exercising power or authority pursuant to some governmental mandate.
 At their most complex, administrative tribunals may be sophisticated organizations such as, in Canada, the Canadian Radio-television and Telecommunications Commission.
 Other examples would include professional regulatory bodies such as the College of Physicians and Surgeons of Ontario or the Law Society of Upper Canada (which regulates lawyers in Ontario) and various municipal authorities such as committees of adjustment and the like.

 Administrative Tribunals differ from Courts in that their members are not typically judges (although they can be), they exercise limited jurisdiction (usually with respect to specific tasks or subject matter, often where they are expected to have special expertise judges do not have) and they employ a wide variety of different procedural mechanisms of greater or lesser complexity depending upon the nature of their activities.